Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 ## Steps to install the OpenRMF Demo

 1. Run `kubectl apply -f ./deployments/kubernetes/namespace.yaml`from the root folder within the repo.
 This makes the namespace to run all the pieces in.
 1. Run `kubectl apply -f ./deployments/kubernetes/pv.yaml`from the root folder within the repo.
 This makes the persistent volume to use.
 Adjust as necessary.
+Run this only if you need a new PV to use.
 3. Run `helm install ./deployments/chart/openrmf`from the root folder within the repo.
 4. Verify by going to the HTTP path shown after a successful helm install to verify it is working.